devnulled/runjob/rfd/0001-runjob-design.md

 - Stop - Stop an existing running Job
 - Status - Retrieve the status of an existing job
 - Stream - Stream the output back from a running job
+- Ping - Simple noop to test connectivity and certificates

 Users can only perform operations on the Jobs they have started and have a valid JobID.